White Pocket Monsoon Photo Workshop

 - Alcoholic Beverages.

-- All other meals and snacks outside of White Pocket and the Final Group Dinner.
+- All other meals and snacks outside of White Pocket.

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
 If you pay the deposit, the remaining amount will be charged 90 days prior to arrival to the credit card we have on file.